 Below is an outline of how a connection is established between an app with our SDK integrated, and the desktop app.
 This all goes on behind the scenes inside the mobile SDK, so users shouldn't need to worry about it.

 The connection process is a little more involved than you might expect, to stop Flipper clients on mobile apps from connecting to any server that happens to be running on localhost and potentially leaking information from your app.

 Flipper uses RSocket to communicate between the desktop and mobile apps.
 RSocket allows for bi-directional communication.

 When the desktop app starts up, it opens a secure socket on port 8088.
-Any mobile app with the Flipper SDK installed will continually attempt to connect to this port on localhost to establish a connection with the desktop app.
+The Flipper client will continually attempt to connect to this port on localhost to establish a connection with the desktop app.

-To avoid mobile apps from connecting to untrusted ports on localhost, they will only connect to servers that have a valid, trusted TLS certificate.
+To avoid mobile apps from connecting to untrusted ports on localhost, a Flipper client should only connect to servers that have a valid, trusted TLS certificate.
 In order for the mobile app to know which certificates it can trust, it conducts a certificate exchange with the desktop app before it can make its first secure connection.